SteinwayCaiZhuo/FC16UI/README.md

 # FC16UI
-UI project of FC16, Department of Automation, Tsinghua University
+UI project of FC16, Department of Automation, Tsinghua University.

-# Introduction
+# Get Started
-The project is launched in January 2019, part of freshman C program competition developing project.
+## Cocos-2dx
+The UI project is based on cocos-2dx.
+So you have to firstly install them from <a href="https://cocos2d-x.org/filedown/cocos2d-x-3.17.1" target="_blank">cocos-2dx download link</a>.